leszek-wojcik/robobo/docs/_posts/2018-01-12-unit_tests.md

 Robobo project is an example of embedded project where unit tests are executed on development computer instead of Arduino target.
-Such approach is convenient for developer since there is not need to load software to target bards and unit tests results are provided immediately after execution.
-There is no need to load a software to Arduino target in order to verify that new functionality works and does not brake existing one.
+Such approach is convenient for developer since he doesn't need to load software to target board in order to validate results of tests.
+Test feedback is delivered straight from unit test execution on developer Machine.
+For medium and large scale projects this is big benefit as it speeds up development process.

 # Unit tests
 Arduino code (lets call it production code) is different than unit test code.